Floby/node-tokenizer/README.md

 # Synopsis
 A wide purpose tokenizer for JavaScript.
-The interface follow more or less the WriteStream from [node.js](http://nodejs.org).
+The interface follows more or less the WriteStream from [node.js](http://nodejs.org).

 ## How to